tyost/solarized-webpages/README.md

 to fit the
 [Solarized light and dark color palette](http://ethanschoonover.com/solarized).

-It may work in userscript extensions for other browsers, but it hasn't been tested much with them.
+It may work in userscript extensions for browsers other than Firefox, but it hasn't been tested much with them.

 Some parts of websites recolor poorly, especially parts that rely on color as the only way of presenting information.